shadyrudy/ansible-mongodb/readme.md

 Create the pbm-agent file via Jinja2 template
 Create the pbm-agent.service file via Jinja2 template Create the pbm_config.yaml file via Jinja2 template

+## 2022-12-29
+Updated remaining playbooks from remote_user to become_user Updated replica set init script and template to include replica set name Created replica set init script and template with an arbiter Created script to restart MongoDB with authorization using shutdownServer()